9 Different Types Of Laboratories As Of 2026 [Explained]

 Language lab at Huaihua College West Campus

 The language lab is designed to help students acquire foreign language skills in an easy and interactive way.
 Students get access to audio-visual materials, while teachers can listen to and manage what individual students hear.
-The audio is usually delivered via headsets and video via a computer monitor.
+The audio is usually delivered via headsets, and the video via a computer monitor.

 This type of lab was popular in the United States in the 20th century.
 During World War II, soldiers used to learn foreign languages to communicate with others.